pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/README.md

 Template Helpers are methods that offer special functionality to increase usability of view scripts.
-This is a concept of the [Symfony Templating Component](http://symfony.com/doc/current/components/templating.html) and you can of course use all of the built in functionalities of this component.
+This is a concept of the [Symfony Templating Component](http://symfony.com/doc/current/components/templating.html) and you can of course use all of the built-in functionalities of this component.

 Following an overview of some helpers provided by the Symfony Templating Component: